particle-iot/spark-sdk-ios/README.md

 ## Installation

+### Cocoapods

 Particle iOS Cloud SDK is available through [CocoaPods](http://cocoapods.org).
-Cocoapods is an easy to use dependacy manager for iOS.
+Cocoapods is an easy to use dependency manager for iOS.
 You must have Cocoapods installed, if you don't then be sure to [Install Cocoapods](https://guides.cocoapods.org/using/getting-started.html) before you start:
 To install the iOS Cloud SDK, simply add the following line to your Podfile on main project folder: